opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

 Parameter | Type | Description
 :--- |:-------| :---
-flat_settings| Boolean | Specifies whether to return settings in flat format.
+flat_settings| Boolean | Specifies whether to return the `settings` object of the response in flat format.
 Default is `false`. timeout | Time | Sets the time limit for node response.
 Default value is `30s`.

 #### Sample request